LuisM6/OdorTemporalControl2021/README.md

 TABLE OF CONTENTS
 ----------------------------------------------------------

-1. Odor temporal control for calcium imaging
+1. Odor temporal control for calcium imaging and data analysis
-2. Odor temporal control for behavior
+2. Odor temporal control for behavior and data analysis
-3. Calcium imaging data analysis
-4. Behavior data analysis

 ----------------------------------------------------------
 INSTRUCTIONS